-Non-prescriptive drugs and medication may be administered by the school nurse, principal or principal designee only after the following conditions are met:
+Non-prescriptive drugs and medication may be administered by the school nurse, only after the following conditions are met:

 - A written request or authorization from the parent/guardian is required.
-Included in the request must be the name of the student, name of the medication, dosage, frequency, and the reason for administering. - All medications must be in protective containers which are properly labeled by the physician or pharmacy.
+Included in the request must be the name of the student, name of the medication, dosage, frequency, and the reason for administering. - All medications must bethe original protective containers which are properly labeled by the physician or pharmacy.